Determining Dark Matter-Electron Scattering Rates from the Dielectric Function

-The advantage of our approach is that the loss function can be modeled semi-analytically in certain relevant energy and momentum regimes, and such models can be compared directly to data.
-This enables rapid assessment of candidate experimental targets, and potentially bypasses the need for numerical electron wavefunctions through techniques like density functional theory (DFT) to determine the reach of novel detector materials.
+Since $\mathcal{W}(\bb q, \omega)$ is directly measurable through electromagnetic scattering, DM--electron scattering experiments can be calibrated experimentally, exactly as was done for DM absorption \cite{Hochberg:2016ajh,Hochberg:2016sqx,Bloch:2016sjj} using the measured real conductivity $\sigma_1(\omega) = (\omega/4\pi) |\epsilon(0,\omega)|^2 \mathcal{W}(0,\omega)$.
+The advantage of our approach is that the loss function can also be modeled semi-analytically in certain relevant energy and momentum regimes, and such models can be compared directly to data.
+This enables rapid assessment of candidate experimental targets, and potentially bypasses the need for numerical electron wavefunctions to determine the reach of novel detector materials.
+As shown in the SM, the loss function contains a sum over all possible final states of the target, and thus \cref{eq:THEANSWER} represents the maximum possible scattering rate which could be observed at any experiment sensitive to a particular subset of excitations, for example, electron--hole pairs.

 In the following sections, we show that in a material with free carriers, the loss function scales as $\mathcal{W}(\bb q, \omega) \propto q$ at small $\omega$, which can be interpreted as the familiar screening which partially suppresses the $1/q^4$ enhancement characteristic of a light mediator.
 We then show that if $\mathcal{W}(0, \omega)$ is nonvanishing, a rate enhancement at small $q$ remains whenever $\omega$ is kinematically accessible.
-This behavior of the loss function can arise in two qualitatively different ways: interband transitions in insulators, which prevent screening, and long-range plasmon modes which are present in all materials.
-As we will show, the low-energy tail of the plasmon may improve the sensitivity of superconducting detectors to light DM by several orders of magnitude compared to previous estimates, and materials with Fermi velocities \emph{slower} than typical DM velocities may allow DM to access the bulk of the loss function rather than the tail.
+This behavior of the loss function can arise in two qualitatively different ways: interband transitions in insulators, and long-range plasmons which are generically present in all materials.
+As we will show, the low-energy plasmon tail may improve the sensitivity of superconducting detectors to light DM by several orders of magnitude, and materials with Fermi velocities \emph{slower} than $v_\chi$ may allow DM to access the bulk of the loss function rather than the tail.
 We illustrate these kinematic regimes in \cref{fig:kinematics}.